Covering

 How has this opportunity come about?

-In the last 30 years, there has been a growing awareness of the importance of the
+In the last 30 years, there has been a growing awareness of the

 Amazon Basin in the ecological balance necessary to all life on earth.

-Gradually, eco-tourism pioneers began opening up some of the river-ways to
+Gradually, eco-tourism pioneers began opening up some of the river-ways

 individuals and groups of people like you through Amazon tours and